Implementing Self-Management: Here's How It's Done

 The self-management hype is in full swing.
 Many companies talk about it and some are brave enough to try it.
 But there are only a few that are actually practicing it.

-Over 3 years of travel around the world we've visited these pioneers.
+Over 3 years of travel around the world, we've visited these pioneers.
 The big question: what can we learn from their approaches?
-And how can the companies that are just talking about it turn all that fancy talk into action.
+And how can the companies that are just talking about it turn all that fancy talk into action?

 How to implement self-management?

 The often-encountered problem is that many have no clue how to do this.
-They often take wrong decisions at the start.
-For example, they expect that if you change titles of managers to coaches, the rest will automatically follow.
+They often make wrong decisions at the start.
+For example, they expect that if you change the titles of managers to coaches, the rest will automatically follow.
 Or the entire middle management is fired without having teams trained on what self-management is and how it works.

 So how does it actually work?

 Well, if you're looking for the silver bullet, stop looking.
 It's not there.
-Don't listen to consultants out there that might try to convince you otherwise.
+Don't listen to consultants out there who might try to convince you otherwise.
 If it would be that simple, many more organizations would already be practicing it today.

 Instead of providing you with a fake and misleading one-size-fits-all solution, we want to inspire you with what others have done.
 To learn from the pioneers that have already walked down the path.
 Here are some of the ones we've researched.